 - The same position (the same arrangement of pieces on the board) is repeated for the third time.

 - 50 moves pass since the last capture or move of a pawn.

 - Stalemate: the king isn´t currently in check, but all the possible moves would left him in check.

 Play modes in Ludoteka

-Ludoteka offers three very different modes to play backgammon online:
+Ludoteka offers three very different modes to play chess online:

 Blitz chess is a variation of chess in which each side is given very short time to make the moves.